 The Command Useradd would be helpful if you are facing trouble in your web server app and could not find the right solution.
 To hire an expert to solve the error out, you may need to give him guest mode access.

 Creating a new user profile with this Command is not rocket science.
-Just Use Command ‘Useradd Name’ And Enter a New password using this command ‘passwd 12234564’.
+Just Use Command ‘Useradd Name’ And Enter a New password using the command ‘passwd 12234564’.

 The thing to note here is that the passwd command always follows the Useradd Command.